sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-flightaware-piaware.md

 We can see our container running with the command `docker ps`.

 Once running, you can visit `http://docker.host.ip.addr:8081/` to access PiAware's "SkyAware".
 From there you need to configure your location and altitude on the FlightAware's website.
 To do this, click on the blue button marked `Go to my ADS-B Statistics Page` on your "SkyAware".
 When the FA website loads, click on the gear icon near your feeder name and configure your location and height _using the same values you set in your .env file_.
 If you do not configure these values via the FA website MLAT will not work for your PiAware feeder.
 You can also log onto FlightAware's website and click on the `My ADSB` link at the top of the page, and see your statistics, configure your location and altitude and other settings.

 Remember, if you change your location and altitude on FlightAware's website, you'll need to update your `.env` file locally \(and re-run `docker compose up -d` from your application directory\)!

 ## Advanced

-If you want to look at more options and examples for the `piaware` container, you can find the repository [here](https://github.com/sdr-enthusiasts/docker-piaware).
+If you want to look at more options and examples for the `piaware` container, you can find the [docker-piaware repository](https://github.com/sdr-enthusiasts/docker-piaware).